 Hodgkin’s Lymphoma Survivor

 You are Not Meant to Endure Cancer Alone

 Cancer is hard, but it doesn’t have to be lonely.

 That’s why CanCare’s single focus is to improve the quality of life for cancer patients and their families.
 Our 600+ trained volunteers have survived cancer, and they want to help you do the same for yourself – or a loved one!
 Whether you need encouragement or want to give it, CanCare is the place for you.
 Support is available over the phone, via email and in person – one time or on an ongoing basis.

-When a Houston-area church rallied around Anne Shaw Turnage as she battled her colon cancer diagnosis in the 1970s, little did the members know that Anne would later become the Founder of a 501(c)(3) called CanCare in 1990.
+In 1990 with an anonymous gift and the support of Memorial Drive Presbyterian Church in Houston, Anne Shaw Turnage, a colon cancer survivor, Founded CanCare.
 Faith continues to be an avenue of great hope as more than 300,000 “Annes” have received one-on-one support in their fight with cancer since that time — and more than 100 congregations provide a growing faith network of donations and volunteers.

 An inspirational story of cancer survivorship and friendship of two CanCare support volunteers, Leonard Donaldson and Michael Wiesenthal.